 What treatments can we offer here at Duggan dentist?

 We can prescribe special toothpaste for sensitive teeth check no decay or cracks causing the sensitivity.
 Possibly fill any worn away root surface or cracked teeth.

 How can I prevent sensitive teeth?

 - Brush your teeth twice a day for two minutes with fluoride toothpaste.
 Use small circular movements with a soft to medium-bristled brush.
 Try to avoid brushing your teeth from side to side.

 - Change your toothbrush every two to three months, or sooner if it becomes worn.

-- Reduce the amount of sugary foods, and fizzy and acidic drinks in your diet.
+- Reduce the number of sugary foods and fizzy and acidic drinks in your diet.
 Try to have them only at mealtimes.

 - If you grind your teeth, we can have you fit for a mouth guard here to be worn at night to prevent unconsciously grinding.